MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

 :::image type="content" source="./media/configure-local-development-environment/vs-code-azure-login-small.png" alt-text="Screenshot of the Visual Studio Code showing how to sign-in the Azure tools to Azure." lightbox="./media/configure-local-development-environment/vs-code-azure-login.png":::

-## Install the Azure CLI
+## Use the Azure CLI

-In addition to the Azure portal, Azure also offers the [Azure CLI](/cli/azure/) command-line tool to create and manage Azure resources.
+In addition to the Azure portal and Visual Studio Code, Azure also offers the [Azure CLI](/cli/azure/) command-line tool to create and manage Azure resources.
 The Azure CLI offers the benefits of efficiency, repeatability, and the ability to script recurring tasks.
 In practice, most developers use both the Azure portal and the Azure CLI.

 ### [Install on macOS](#tab/macOS)